 Updating your SE/QAP in the SDS mesma system

-A new template is available within the mesma system.
-However, this does not mean that you must start from scratch with this exercise.
-The content from your ITT has already been mapped across as part of the streamlining of this process, which you can build on by using this guidance.
+The template is available within the mesma system.
+However, this does not mean that you must start from scratch with this exercise - you should update the current self-evaluation based on the discussion had within your organisation.